TomKiWorld/fun-with-images-api/README.md

-# 🥳Fun with images API🥳
+# 🥳 Fun with images API 🥳

-Server configuration to manage the database for my Fun with images project.
+Server configuration to manage the database for my [Fun with images](https://github.com/TomKiWorld/fun-with-images) project.

 Run `npm install` to download all packages